OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Supplementary Experiments

 \subsection{Supplementary Ablation Study}

+\textbf{Semantic Alignment Failure.} To evaluate the effect of semantic alignment on the semantic branch, we examine two cases: one without semantic alignment and another that simulates potential alignment errors by adding noise to the semantic segmentation map during the training phase.
+As shown in Table \ref{tableA6}, only using Mseg \cite{lambert2020mseg} results as supervision causes some categories to completely fail under effective supervision, reducing the mIoU to 15.80.
+When a certain proportion of noise is added to the training samples, the model performance slightly decreases but still maintains a high mIoU.

+\textbf{Geometry Learning Failure.} To evaluate the potential modality failure in the geometry branch, we apply the student model's augmentation strategy from the training phase to the inference inputs to simulate geometry learning failure.
+As shown in Table \ref{tableA7}, image degradation has the most significant impact on mIoU in the fusion stage, while point dropping most strongly affects IoU in the geometry branch.
+This observation is consistent with the modality characteristics discussed in Sec.
+3.3.

-We evaluate some experimental setting in Table \ref{table6}.
-To assess the impact of semi-supervision in the geometric branch on the overall pipeline, we incorporated a teacher model of the geometric branch into final joint training.
+\textbf{Pipeline and Component.} To assess the impact of semi-supervision in the geometric branch on the overall pipeline, As shown in Table \ref{tableA8}, we incorporated a teacher model of the geometric branch into final joint training.
 The results indicate that mIoU and IoU decrease by 0.42 and 1.74, respectively.
 We compare our scatter-accumulated projection method with an alternative approach that weights features by the distance between each voxel and the camera.
 The latter method yields a 3.21 mIoU drop.
 This result demonstrates that the scatter-accumulated projection is simple yet effective in supervising all voxels with aligned pseudo labels, whereas the distance-weighted projection reduces supervision quality for distant voxels.

-We assess the necessity of using limited voxel annotations rather than relying solely on aligned pseudo labels.
-Our experiments indicate that relying solely on aligned pseudo labels results in a marked decline in precision, signaling pattern collapse during training when voxel annotations are absent.
-These results confirm that voxel annotations are essential for guiding the model toward an effective fusion of semantic and geometric features.